jeugregg/coronavirusModel/README.md

-# coronavirusModel
- Coronavirus Visualization & Modeling
+# Coronavirus Visualization & Modeling

 This project is about COVID-19 evolution.

 I have developed 3 main python projects.

-1) A very complete notebook : [coronavirus-visualization-modeling.ipynb](https://github.com/jeugregg/coronavirusModel/blob/master/coronavirus-visualization-modeling.ipynb)
-This notebook shows the evolution of COVID-19 virus all over the world.
+1) A very complete notebook [coronavirus-visualization-modeling.ipynb](https://github.com/jeugregg/coronavirusModel/blob/master/coronavirus-visualization-modeling.ipynb) shows the evolution of COVID-19 virus all over the world.

+Published version is available on kaggle : https://www.kaggle.com/jeugregg/coronavirus-visualization-modeling

 It also focuses on South Korea and France areas.